-Virtual Production (VP) is a rapidly growing area of content production.
+Virtual Production (VP) is a rapidly growing area of content production, and the UK is facing unprecedented demand for individuals with skills in this area.
 By combining CGI, game-engines, and virtual reality technologies, VP enables completely new ways of making film and TV, from virtual scouting, to set design, to real-time, on-set visual effects.
-VP techniques impact many core disciplines within filmmaking, from cinematography, to production design, VFX, animation, directing and beyond.
+VP techniques impact many core disciplines within filmmaking and television production, from cinematography, to production design, VFX, animation, directing and beyond.

-This course aims to introduce students to the core technical and filmmaking skills required to work on a VP project using an LED Stage driven by Unreal Engine.
-This course is designed for those who will fill key artistic and technical disciplines, including Technical Artists, Lighting Specialists, Colour Specialists, Technical Designers/Directors, Camera Hardware/Software Pipeline Engineers, LED Hardware Engineers, or VP Technical Generalists.
-Participants may come from varied technical and creative backgrounds, such as games, VFX, 3D animation, graphics design or film crew camera departments.
+This course will introduce you to the core technical and filmmaking skills required to work on a VP project using an LED Stage driven by Unreal Engine.
+On completing the course you could go on to fill key artistic and technical roles, including Technical Artists, Lighting Specialists, Colour Specialists, Technical Designers/Directors, Camera Hardware/Software Pipeline Engineers, LED Hardware Engineers, or VP Technical Generalists.

-The course offers theoretical and practical experience delivered via weekly online seminars as well as six (6) weekend hands-on workshops at our VP LED wall and facilities at the NFTS Beaconsfield Film Studios.
+The course offers theoretical and practical experience delivered via weekly online seminars as well as approximately four weekends of hands-on workshops using our VP LED wall and facilities at the NFTS Beaconsfield Film Studios.

-This course has been put together in consultation with our partners WarnerMedia, WarnerMedia Access and StoryFutures Academy and is designed to give students a grounding in the core skills, knowledge and understanding required for VP technical setups, and key on-set roles and activities.
+This course has been designed to give you a grounding in the core skills, knowledge and understanding required for VP technical setups, and key on-set roles and activities.

-Students will learn the fundamentals of virtual production and explore the key underlying technologies; including the core functionality and more advanced elements of Unreal and its role within the VP process, a walk-through of the LED Wall set up and merging digital and physical props and design workflows.
-Students will learn about the key roles and their functions within virtual production, including the roles of Production Designer, Director of Photography, Technical Artist, and the Virtual Art Department.
+You will learn the fundamentals of Virtual Production and explore the key underlying technologies; including the core functionality and more advanced elements of Unreal and its role within the VP process, a walk-through of the LED Wall set up and merging digital and physical props and design workflows.
+You will learn about the key roles and their functions within virtual production, including the roles of Production Designer, Director of Photography, Technical Artist, and the Virtual Art Department.
 Case studies and group exercises will put these core elements into practice.

 MODULE 1 - Introduction to Virtual Production

 An exploration of the different types of VP and key underlying technologies, and introduction to on-set roles and workflow.
-Includes a demonstration at the NFTS LED Wall.
-Will also include a practical workshop on the key roles of a VP film set.
+Includes a demonstration at the NFTS LED Wall in Beaconsfield, and a practical workshop on the key roles of a VP film set.

 Introductory level workshops covering core functionality of Unreal and its role within the VP process - including the basics of scene design, lighting, sequencer and animation, along with art and art pipeline.
 Includes remote lessons and hands-on introductory learning.